 - Keep Decorations Simple – You really do not need extravagant decorations to make the holiday special.
 Make your own simple decorations with whatever you have to work with.
 Natural decorations such as small gourds, pinecones, and leaves can make a festive centerpiece.
 Check out dollar stores and thrift stores if you want to supplement this with inexpensive store-bought decorations.

 After the holiday, you can check craft and hobby stores for discounted Thanksgiving decorations that you can store and use for next year – although you may want to wait until after the craziness of Black Friday settles down.
+If you want more credit, check out our list of credit card offers.

 - Don’t Prepare Too Much Food – Leftovers are a typical Thanksgiving tradition (as is overeating), but traditions are no reason to fix far more food than everyone will eat.
 Quite a few leftovers go to waste every year, as families get sick of eating the same things day after day.